School Board Policy 414 -

-A. The policy of the school district is to fully comply with Minn.
-Stat. § 626.556 requiring school personnel to report suspected child neglect or physical or sexual abuse.
+A. The policy of the school district is to fully comply with Minnesota Statutes section 626.556 requiring school personnel to report suspected child neglect or physical or sexual abuse.

-A. “Accidental” means a sudden, not reasonably foreseeable, and unexpected occurrence of an event which:
+A. “Accidental” means a sudden, not reasonably foreseeable, and unexpected occurrence of an event that:

-B. “Child” means a person under the age of 18, and, for purposes of Minn.
-Stat.
-Ch.260C (Child Protection) and Minn.
-Stat.
-Ch 260D (Child in Voluntary Foster Care for Treatment), includes an individual under age 21 who is in foster care pursuant to Minn.
-Stat. § 260C.451 (Foster Care Benefits Past Age 18).
+B. “Child” means a person under the age of 18, and, for purposes of Minnesota Statutes chapter 260C (Juvenile Safety and Placement) and Minnesota Statutes chapter 260D (Foster Care Benefits Past Age 18), includes an individual under age 21 who is in foster care pursuant to Minnesota Statutes section 260C.451 (Foster Care Benefits Past Age 18).

 C. “Immediately” means as soon as possible, but in no circumstance longer than 24 hours.

-“Mandated reporter” means any school personnel, as defined in this policy, who knows or has reason to believe a child is being neglected or physically or sexually abused, or has been neglected or physically or sexually abused within the preceding three years.
+D. “Mandated reporter” means any school personnel, as defined in this policy, who knows or has reason to believe a child is being maltreated, or has been maltreated within the preceding three years.

-- failure to provide for necessary supervision or appropriate child care arrangements after considering factors such as the child’s age, mental ability and physical condition; the length of absence, or environment, when the child is unable to care for his or her own basic needs or safety or the basic needs or safety of another child in his or her care;
+3. failure to provide for necessary supervision or appropriate child care arrangements after considering factors as the child’s age, mental ability and physical condition; the length of absence, or environment, when the child is unable to care for the child's own basic needs or safety, or the basic needs or safety of another child in their care;

-- failure to ensure that a child is educated in accordance with state law, which does not include a parent’s refusal to provide his or her child with sympathomimetic medications;
+4. failure to ensure that a child is educated in accordance with state law, which does not include a parent’s refusal to provide their child with sympathomimetic medications;

-- prenatal exposure to a controlled substance used by the mother for a nonmedical purpose, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery or the child’s birth, or medical effects or developmental delays during the child’s first year of life that medically indicate prenatal exposure to a controlled substance;
+5. prenatal exposure to a controlled substance as defined in state law used by the mother for a nonmedical purpose, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery or the child’s birth, medical effects or developmental delays during the child’s first year of life that medically indicate prenatal exposure to a controlled substance;

-- chronic and severe use of alcohol or a controlled substance by a parent or person responsible for the care of the child that adversely affects the child’s basic needs and safety; or
+7. chronic and severe use of alcohol or a controlled substance by a person responsible for the care of the child that adversely affects the child’s basic needs and safety; or

-- emotional harm from a pattern of behavior which contributes to impaired emotional functioning of the child which may be demonstrated by a substantial and observable effect in the child’s behavior, emotional response, or cognition that is not within the normal range for the child’s age and stage of development, with due regard to the child’s culture.
+8. emotional harm from a pattern of behavior that contributes to impaired emotional functioning of the child which may be demonstrated by a substantial and observable effect in the child’s behavior, emotional response, or cognition that is not within the normal range for the child’s age and stage of development, with due regard to the child’s culture.

-G. “Non-maltreatment mistake” means: (1) at the time of the incident, the individual was performing duties identified in the center’s child care program plan required under Minn.
-Rules Part 9503.0045; (2) the individual has not been determined responsible for a similar incident that resulted in a finding of maltreatment for at last seven years; (3) the individual has not been determined to have committed a similar nonmaltreatment mistake under this paragraph for at least four years; (4) any injury to a child resulting from the incident, if treated, is treated only with remedies that are available over the counter, whether ordered by a medical professional or not; and (5) except for the period when the incident occurred, the facility and the individual providing services were both in compliance with all licensing requirements relevant to the incident.
-This definition only applies to child care centers licensed under Minn.
-Rules Ch.
-9503.
+G. “Non-maltreatment mistake” occurs when: (1) at the time of the incident, the individual was performing duties identified in the center’s child care program plan required under Minnesota Rules part 9503.0045; (2) the individual has not been determined responsible for a similar incident that resulted in a finding of maltreatment for at last seven years; (3) the individual has not been determined to have committed a similar non-maltreatment mistake under this paragraph for at least four years; (4) any injury to a child resulting from the incident, if treated, is treated only with remedies that are available over the counter, whether ordered by a medical professional or not; and (5) except for the period when the incident occurred, the facility and the individual providing services were both in compliance with all licensing requirements relevant to the incident.
+This definition only applies to child care centers licensed under Minnesota Rules chapter 9503.

 H. “Person responsible for the child’s care” means (1) an individual functioning within the family unit and having responsibilities for the care of the child such as a parent, guardian, or other person having similar care responsibilities, or (2) an individual functioning outside the family unit and having responsibilities for the care of the child such as a teacher, school administrator, other school employees or agents, or other lawful custodian of a child having either full-time or short-term care responsibilities including, but not limited to, day care, babysitting whether paid or unpaid, counseling, teaching, and coaching.

-I. “Physical abuse” means any physical injury, mental injury, or threatened injury, inflicted by a person responsible for the child’s care other than by accidental means; or any physical or mental injury that cannot reasonably be explained by the child’s history of injuries or any aversive or deprivation procedures, or regulated interventions, that have not been authorized by Minn.
-Stat §125A.0942 or § 245.825.
+I. “Physical abuse” means any physical injury, mental injury (under subdivision 13), or threatened injury (under subdivision 23), inflicted by a person responsible for the child’s care on a child other than by accidental means; or any physical or mental injury that cannot reasonably be explained by the child’s history of injuries, or any aversive or deprivation procedures, or regulated interventions, that have not been authorized by Minnesota Statutes section 125A.0942 or 245.825.

-Abuse does not include reasonable and moderate physical discipline of a child administered by a parent or legal guardian which does not result in an injury.
-Abuse does not include the use of reasonable force by a teacher, principal, or school employee as allowed by Minn.
-Stat. § 121A.582.
+Abuse does not include reasonable and moderate physical discipline of a child administered by a parent or legal guardian that does not result in an injury.
+Abuse does not include the use of reasonable force by a teacher, principal, or school employee as allowed by Minnesota Statutes section 121A.582.

-J. “Report” means any communication received by the local welfare agency, police 414-4 department, county sheriff, or agency responsible for child protection pursuant to this section that describes neglect or physical or sexual abuse of a child and contains sufficient content to identify the child and any person believed to be responsible for the neglect or abuse, if known.
+J. “Report” means any communication received by the local welfare agency, police department, county sheriff, or agency responsible for child protection pursuant to this section that describes maltreatment of a child and contains sufficient content to identify the child and any person believed to be responsible for the maltreatment, if known.

 K. “School personnel” means professional employee or a professional’s delegate of the school district who provides health, educational, social, psychological, law enforcement or child care services.

-L. “Sexual abuse” means the subjection of a child by a person responsible for the child’s care, by a person who has a significant relationship to the child (as defined in Minn.
-Stat. § 609.341, Sub.
-15), or by a person in a position of authority (as defined in Minn.
-Stat. § 609.341, Subd.
-10) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
-Such acts include sexual penetration as well as sexual contact.
-Sexual abuse also includes any act involving a minor which constitutes a violation of Minnesota statutes prohibiting prostitution, or use of a minor in a sexual performance.
+L. “Sexual abuse” means the subjection of a child by a person responsible for the child’s care, by a person who has a significant relationship to the child (as defined in Minnesota Statutes section 609.341, subdivision 15), or by a person in a current or recent position of authority (as defined in Minnesota Statutes section 609.341, subdivision 10) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
+Such acts include sexual penetration, sexual contact, solicitation of children to engage in sexual conduct, and communication of sexually explicit materials to children.
+Sexual abuse also includes any act involving a minor that constitutes a violation of Minnesota statutes prohibiting prostitution, or use of a minor in a sexual performance.
 Sexual abuse includes all reports of known or suspected child sex trafficking involving a child who is identified as a victim of sex trafficking.
-Sexual abuse includes threatened sexual abuse, which includes the status of a parent or household member who has committed a violation which requires registration under Minn Stat. § 243.166, Subd.
-1b(a) or (b) (Registration of Predatory Offenders.)
+Sexual abuse includes threatened sexual abuse, which includes the status of a parent or household member who has committed a violation which requires registration under Minnesota Statutes section 243.166, subdivision 1b(a) or (b).

 M. “Threatened injury” means a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury.
-Threatened injury includes, but is not limited to, exposing a child to a person responsible for the child’s care who has subjected the child to, or failed to protect a child from, egregious harm, or a person whose parental rights were involuntarily terminated, been found palpably unfit, or one from whom legal and physical custody of a child has been involuntarily transferred to another.
+Threatened injury includes, but is not limited to, exposing a child to a person responsible for the child’s care who has (1) subjected the child to, or failed to protect a child from, an overt act or condition that constitutes egregious harm; (2) been found to be palpably unfit; (3) committed an act that resulted in an involuntary termination of parental rights; (4) or committed an act that resulted in the involuntary transfer of permanent legal and physical custody of a child to a relative.

 IV.
 Reporting Procedures

-A. A mandated reporter shall immediately report the neglect or physical or sexual abuse, which he or she knows or has reason to believe is happening or has happened within the preceding three years, to the building principal or appropriate administrator and the local welfare agency, police department or county sheriff, tribal social services, or tribal police department.
-The reporter will include his or her name and address in the report.
+A. A mandated reporter shall immediately report the information to the building principal or appropriate administrator and the local welfare agency, agency responsible for assessing or investigating the report, police department, county sheriff, tribal social services, or tribal police department.
+The reporter will include their name and address in the report.

-B. If the immediate report has been made orally, by telephone or otherwise, the oral report shall be followed by a written report within 72 hours (exclusive of weekends and holidays) to the appropriate police department, the county sheriff or local welfare agency, or agency responsible for assisting or investigating maltreatment.
-The written report shall identify the child, any person believed to be responsible for the abuse or neglect of the child, the nature and extent of the abuse or neglect and the name and address of the reporter.
+B. An oral report shall be made immediately by telephone or otherwise.
+The oral report shall be followed by a written report within 72 hours (exclusive of weekends and holidays) to the appropriate police department, the county sheriff or local welfare agency, or agency responsible for assessing or investigating the report.
+Any report shall be of sufficient content to identify the child, any person believed to be responsible for the maltreatment of the child, the nature and extent of the maltreatment and the name and address of the reporter.